actions/runner-images/README.md

 ### Package managers usage

-We use a number of third-party package managers during image generation process for software installation.
+We use third-party package managers to install software during the image generation process.

 The table below reflects the list of these package managers and the software installed.